-An important update to our pet travel policy due to the ongoing changes across our domestic network.
+An important update to our pet travel policy due to the ongoing changes across our network.

 From 19 Aug 2020, direct bookings via qantasfreight.com, email and phone for domestic pet travel have been suspended.
 Bookings can continue be made through one of our preferred pet travel specialists and itineraries are limited to single sector bookings.
 Trips with more than one sector will need to be booked separately.
 Accompanied pet travel is not available until further notice.
 Pets must be collected at the transfer point by the agent and re-lodged between 90 and 120 mins prior to onward flight under the new AWB, so please keep this in mind when reviewing flight options.

-Any new booking for domestic pet and animal transport made on or after 19 Aug 2020 will need to be booked via a Qantas Freight-approved pet travel specialist.
+Any new booking for domestic and international pet and animal transport made on or after 19 Aug 2020 will need to be booked via a Qantas Freight-approved pet travel specialist.

 Pet travel specialists are the experts in handling every part of your pet’s journey.
 From making the booking with us to managing the drop off and pick up at our terminals, their staff are fully trained and experienced in all the protocols required for safe lodgement and collection of pets and animals.
 This is particularly important in times when disruptions may be more common as a result of operational changes due to the COVID-19 pandemic.